TIBCOSoftware/js-docker/README.md

 Environment Variable Name | Notes |
 ------------ | ------------- |
+`TOMCAT_BASE_IMAGE` | The Docker image version of Tomcat that is certified for the version of JasperReports Server being deployed.
+Default: "tomcat:9.0.17-jre8" which is for JasperReports Server 7.2.0. |
 `HTTP_PORT` | HTTP port Tomcat runs on.
 Default: "8080" |
 `HTTPS_PORT` | HTTPS port Tomcat runs on.
 Default: "8443" |
 `JRS_HTTPS_ONLY` | Enables HTTPS-only mode.
 Default: false. |